thakurfurqaan/apco-chatbot/README.md

 ### NOTES:
-- I committed the `.env` file to git only for ease of setup at your end.
-- You can find the question in the `question` directory.
+- You can find the question in the `question.py` file.